 We use, and plan to continue using, open-source software in our software and systems.
 The licenses applicable to open-source software typically require that the source code subject to the license be made available to the public and that any modifications or derivative works to open-source software continue to be licensed under open-source licenses.
-From time to time, we may face intellectual property infringement claims from third parties, demands for the release or license of the open-source software or derivative works that we developed using such software (which could include our proprietary source code) or claims that otherwise seek to enforce the terms of the applicable open-source license.
-These claims could result in litigation and could require us to purchase a costly license, publicly release the affected portions of our source code, be limited in the licensing of our technologies or cease offering the implicated solutions unless and until we can re-engineer them to avoid infringement or change the use of the implicated open-source software.
-In addition to risks related to license requirements, use of certain open-source software can lead to greater risks than use of third-party commercial software, as open-source licensors generally do not provide warranties, indemnities or other contractual protections with respect to the software (for example, non-infringement or functionality).
+From time to time, we may face intellectual property infringement claims from third parties, demands for the release or license of the open-source software or derivative works that we develop using such software (which could include our proprietary source code) or claims that otherwise seek to enforce the terms of the applicable open-source license.
+These claims could result in litigation and could require us to purchase a costly license, to publicly release the affected portions of our source code, to be limited in the licensing of our technologies or to cease offering the implicated solutions unless and until we can re-engineer them to avoid infringement or change the use of the implicated open-source software.
+In addition to risks related to license requirements, use of certain open-source software can lead to greater risks than use of third-party commercial software, as open-source licensors generally do not provide warranties, indemnities, or other contractual protections with respect to the software (for example, non-infringement or functionality).
 Our use of open-source software may also present additional security risks because the source code for open-source software is publicly available, which may make it easier for hackers and other third parties to determine how to breach our sites and systems that rely on open-source software.

-Any of these risks could be difficult to eliminate or manage and, if not addressed, could have a material and adverse effect on our business, financial condition, and operating results.
+Any of these risks could be difficult to eliminate or manage and could have a material and adverse effect on our business, financial condition, and results of operations.

-Our business depends in part on email and other messaging services as well as on third-party search engines, and any restrictions on the sending of emails or messages or an inability to timely deliver such communications or changes in the processes of search engines could adversely affect our net sales and business.
+Restrictions on, or an inability to timely deliver, marketing communications or changes in the processes of search engines could adversely affect our business.